Beijing, Xi'an & Shanghai - Solo Traveller

 Witness the Terracotta Army

-Visit the UNESCO World Heritage site, where you will see a remarkable collection of life size terracotta figures of warriors and horses, arranged in battle formations.
-These figures were buried with the emperor Qin Shi Huang in 210–209 BC, to protect him in his afterlife.
-They were hidden until 1974 when they were discovered by local farmers and are now a must-see attraction for many who visit China.
-There will be some free time in the afternoon to spend at your leisure.
+Uncover more ancient history with a visit to the UNESCO World Heritage site of the Terracotta Army.
+This remarkable collection of life-size terracotta figures of warriors and horses, arranged in battle formations, is a must-see for any trip to China!
+These figures were buried with the emperor Qin Shi Huang in 210-209 BC, to protect him in his afterlife.
+They were hidden until 1974, when they were discovered by local farmers.

 Free Time in Xi’an